ValleysEnduro/Dev2/README.md

 + Bootstrap 5

 ### Maintenance Status
-This is an open source project and I'm a complete noob.
+Be warned, this is an open source project and I'm an amateur developer.
 There is probably better ways of doing things but I will try to keep it up to date.
 I welcome contributions from the wider community.
 If you're interested, please get in touch.
+I've done my best to use coverage reproting, edge case testing and ensuring my code base is reliable and maintainable.

 ### Vision
 A lightningly fast, responsive and lightweight in appearance web app with awesome SEO and analytics using bootstrap 5.